Characterizing Vortex-Driven Dynamics in the Solar Atmosphere Using Information Theory: Results

 \subsection{Tracking Plasma Coupling and Coherence via Information Theory}

-The profiles presented in Figure \ref{fig:variables} characterize the background evolution of the vortex core and provide a reference context to interpret subsequent information-theoretic and structural analyzes.
-We computed SE to quantify the local spatial variability of key physical quantities within the tracked magnetic flux tube where the solar tornado is developed.
-Figure~\ref{fig:entropy_vortex} shows the temporal and vertical evolution of the SE for the same variables as Figure \ref{fig:variables}, except for plasma-$\beta$.
-The entropy was computed within the dynamically tracked vortex core, and each panel presents the entropy values, revealing how the spatial organization and complexity of the plasma change over time and height.
+The profiles presented in Figure \ref{fig:variables} characterize the background evolution of the vortex core and provide a reference context to interpret subsequent information-theory and structural analyzes.
+The computed SE quantifies the local spatial variability of key physical quantities within the tracked magnetic flux tube where the solar tornado is developed.
+Figure~\ref{fig:entropy_vortex} shows the temporal and vertical evolution of the SE for the same variables as in Figure \ref{fig:variables}, except for plasma-$\beta$.
+The SE was computed within the dynamically tracked magnetic flux tube, and the entropy was estimated from the empirical probability distributions at each height and time step using a fixed binning scheme of 64 bins and logarithms in base~2, corresponding to a maximum possible entropy of \( \log_2(64) = 6 \)~bits.
+Each panel in Figure~\ref{fig:entropy_vortex} presents the entropy values, revealing how the spatial organization and complexity of the plasma change over time and height.
 In practice, entropy values near $H \sim 2$--$3$ correspond to relatively ordered fields with low spatial variability, while intermediate values ($H \sim 4$--$5$) indicate partially structured states where coherent features coexist with moderate fluctuations.
 Higher values approaching $H \sim 6$ reflect strongly intermittent fields, likely associated with turbulence, sharp spatial gradients, or enhanced small-scale variability.
-The entropy was estimated from the empirical probability distributions at each height and time step using a fixed binning scheme of 64 bins.